Overdrivr/Telemetry/README.md

 Telemetry is for you if :

-* you are using `printf` to debug your application (and looking for a better way)
+* you are using `printf` to debug your embedded application
-* you are constantly re-writing custom protocols on top of the serial port for each new application
+* you are constantly re-writing custom protocols on top of the serial port
-* you need a **reliable** and **error-tolerant** communication protocol for your application, that will run both on desktop and embedded
+* you need a **reliable** and **error-tolerant** communication protocol
-* you need to finely tune your application, but so far you are compiling/flashing the code all over again after each parameter change
+* you want to finely tune your application without loosing time compiling & flashing just to tune a parameter
-* you want to **plot** parameters of your application in **real-time** in a clean, fast and reliable way
+* you want to **plot** parameters of your application in **real-time**
-* your embedded device has very limited resources and will tolerate only a fast and lightweight communication library
+* your embedded device has very limited resources and will tolerate only a lightweight communication library
-* you have found some other communication protocol but cannot manage to integrate it on your specific device

 ## Principle
 The underlying communication protocol mostly follows the [PubSub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) (Publish/Subscribe) messaging pattern.